WBitencourt/Projects/README.md

-Everything I do is for my family and the people around me ❤, I believe in doing something different for the world 🌍, something big, something that I fit in and feel like part of that, a place that I can be challenged doing what I believe 🙏, finding technological solutions of quality and excellence developing software ✔.
+Everything I do is for my family and the people I love ❤, I believe in doing something different for the world 🌍, something big, something that I fit in and feel part of, a place full of challenges and innovative ideas 🤓.
+I am a software developer and aviation student ☕✈

 👋 Hello, my name is Wendell Bitencourt.